wuyichen24/coding-interview/docs/solution-patterns/Dynamic_Programming.md

 ## Problems can use this pattern
 - Find the maximum/minimum value.
+- Properties
    - Overlapping subproblems: The same subproblem is calculated more than once.
+   - Optimal substructure: Subproblems are independent from each other.

 ## Process
 - **Step 1**: Classify a problem that can be solved by dynamic programming or not.